On a robust risk measurement approach for capital determination errors minimization: Abstract

 \section{Abstract}

-We propose a robust risk measurement approach that minimizes the expectation of sum between costs from overestimation and underestimation.
-We consider uncertainty by taking the supremum over alternative probability measures.
+We propose a robust risk measurement approach that minimizes the expectation of overestimation plus underestimation costs.
+We consider uncertainty by taking the supremum over a collection of probability measures, relating our approach to dual sets in the representation of coherent risk measures.
 We provide results that guarantee the existence of a solution and explore the properties of minimizer and minimum as risk and deviation measures, respectively.
-We relate this robust approach with the dual representation of coherent risk measures.
-Moreover, we suggest the use of our loss function in the verification of risk estimation or forecasting quality.
-Two empirical illustrations are carried out to demonstrate the use of our approach in the capital determination and selection of risk prediction models.
-Results indicate that our risk measures lead to more parsimonious capital requirement determinations and reduce the mentioned costs.
-In addition, results point out advantages of our loss function over traditional approaches used in model selection.
+An empirical illustration is carried out to demonstrate the use of our approach in capital determination.